JoseDanielUlloa/jdvz/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.5.2: May 06, 2022 =
+Fix: We fixed an error reported by users using older versions of PHP.

 = 8.5.1: May 04, 2022 =
 - New: We launched a new User Journey addon to easily see which pages and for how long each customer visited before making a purchase from your WooCommerce store.
 - Enhancement: We enhanced Page Insights to show stats right in the WordPress sidebar while editing public post types.